-Mari (Maria) Hernandez is our President & Volunteer CEO.
+Mari (Maria) Hernandez is our Founder.
 She is responsible for planning, coordinating, managing and directing all activities and programs of Vida Center.
 She works to promote our mission and enable us to provide our services to the youth, families and the communities we serve.
 Her professional experience includes more than 24 years in the field of Human Services.
 She is passionate about Conscious Living and Conscious Parenting.
 In 2006, she and her husband began the journey of adopting a sibling group from Orange County foster care system.
 Although she always dreamed of starting a non-profit, her son Andrew's suicide in 2018 (he was the youngest of her adopted children), became the impetus for Vida Center.
 In addition to working in private practice as a therapist, she enjoys spending time with her family, teaching and speaking on Personal Growth & Development, working and growing her own business goals and volunteering to help build Vida Center into a self-sustainable non-profit social enterprise.
 She was born and raised in Santa Barbara, CA and raised by hard-working Mexican immigrant parents.
 She obtained her Master’s degree in Social Work from UCLA in 1997 and became a Licensed Clinical Social Worker in 2009.
-Hernandez is the founding member of Vida Center.